arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 The Agency is the ArangoDB component which manages the entire ArangoDB cluster.
 ArangoDB itself mainly uses the Agency as a central place to store the configuration and the cluster nodes health management.
-It implements the Raft concensus protocol to act as the single-source of truth for the entire cluster.
+It implements the Raft consensus protocol to act as the single-source of truth for the entire cluster.
 You may know other software providing similar functionality e.g. _Apache Zookeeper_, _etcd_ or _Consul_.

 To an end-user the Agency is essentially a fault-tolerant Key-Value Store with a simple REST-API.